rpajaziti/node.js-amazon-heroku-configuration/README.md

 ### Deploying at GitHub

 [Download](https://git-scm.com/download/win)

 First create a Repository in github with the name of the project folder.
-Then go in `"C:\Users\windows_user_name\"` and open command prompt in there.
+Then open command prompt in which folder you want to create your project.

 <img src="https://dl.dropboxusercontent.com/s/zrd0w0cj91i1ren/3.JPG" width=300 alt="GitHub Create Repository button">